 Look For A Hostel/Dormitory

 Accommodation consumes most of our travel budget.
 And in peak tourist season, private rooms become simply unaffordable.
 During such times, look for a hostel, or a dormitory.
 They are popular among budget travellers.
 You can find a bed in a hostel pretty much anywhere in Asia, in under 500 Rupees per night.
-In Europe they cost a little more, but consider paying around 1000 Rupees in countries like France.
+In Europe, they cost slightly more but consider paying around 1000 Rupees in countries like France.
 An average hostel room accommodates between 4 and 10 individuals.

 Go For Volunteering

-Where people often consider volunteering as something that teaches them a new skill, it can be well used to make your travels cheaper, and unaffected of a peak tourist season.
+Where people often consider volunteering as something that teaches them a new skill, it can be well used to make your travels cheaper, and unaffected by a peak tourist season.
 Volunteer work often includes tasks like teaching English or working in farms, and gives you free food and free stay, in return.
-There is a complete well identified trail of travellers who travel around the world volunteering.
-Connect to other people to find a suitable work/travel location for you.
-Use a website called Workaway and you can find free travel almost in any part of the world.
+There is a complete well-identified trail of travellers who travel around the world volunteering.
+Connect with other people to find a suitable work/travel location for you.
+Use the website called Workaway and you can find free travel almost in any part of the world.

 Make Friends With Local People

 Local people are an excellent source of information on the best places to go, to avoid a potential on-season loot.
 Every time I land in an alien town (inside India or abroad) I try to befriend with the local restaurant staff or cab drivers.
-They are the living encyclopedia of their town, and are always full of prospects for a confused backpacker like me.
-Moreover if you end up being lucky, you might just get invited to stay at their place.
-Taking the time to make friends with locals, in a bar, or a café, never goes in vein.
+They are the living encyclopedia of their town and are always full of prospects for a confused backpacker like me.
+Moreover, if you end up being lucky, you might just get invited to stay at their place.
+Taking the time to make friends with locals, in a bar, or a café never goes in vain.